rudra-8000/ForearmPad/README.md

 ForearmPad is designed from the ground up for **input without finger use**.
 The forearm is a large, stable body surface that remains accessible even when hand function is significantly reduced.
 By pointing a single ultrasonic sensor along the forearm axis, we get a continuous 1D position reading that maps cleanly onto left click, right click, and scroll — the three most essential mouse actions.

-This is part of a broader effort in the TimoS ecosystem to provide **input redundancy**: every meaningful computer action should be triggerable through multiple modalities, so that a user only needs *one* working input method.
+This is part of a broader effort in the TimOS ecosystem to provide **input redundancy**: every meaningful computer action should be triggerable through multiple modalities, so that a user only needs *one* working input method.

 ---